dcmjs-org/dicomweb-client/README.md

 ## For maintainers

-Use `semantic` commit messages to generate releases and change log entries: [Semantic Release: How does it work?](https://semantic-release.gitbook.io/semantic-release/#how-does-it-work)
+Use `semantic` commit messages to generate releases and change log entries: [Semantic Release: How does it work?](https://semantic-release.gitbook.io/semantic-release/#how-does-it-work).
+Github actions are used to trigger building and uploading new npm packages.

 ## Citation